PirkkaRannikko/Identity-Service-Broker-API/README.md

 ## 16. Javascript

-Bell is a simple library to take care of the OpenID Connect flow.
+Bell is a simple library to take care of the OpenID Connect flow, but it needs to be modified slightly due to the signing purposes.
 See https://github.com/hapijs/bell .
+Currently we use forked bell library.

 Node-jose can be used to decrypt and verify the identity token.
 See https://github.com/cisco/node-jose .